-The Financial Accounting Standards Board (FASB) recently changed revenue recognition standards, introducing many new aspects that accountants need to understand as they advise their clients in 2017.
+The Financial Accounting Standards Board (FASB) recently changed revenue recognition standards.
+It introduced many new aspects that accountants need to understand as they advise their clients in 2017.

-Even though these standards won’t take effect until 2018 (for public companies) and 2019 (for private companies)—assuming calendar year-end—the new rules are vast The FASB’s changes go beyond the financial statements and affect standard operating procedures (SOPs).
+Even though these standards won’t take effect until 2018 (for public companies) and 2019 (for private companies) the new rules are vast The FASB’s changes go beyond the financial statements and affect standard operating procedures (SOPs).

-While no two industries are the same—and SOPs can vary greatly from business to business within each industry—the new standard paints every sector of the economy with a broad brush.
+No two industries are the same and SOPs can vary greatly within each industry.
+Yet, the new standard paints every sector of the economy with a broad brush.
 This means uniform accounting practices now apply to areas that have traditionally followed very different guidelines.

 This new approach puts a greater emphasis on more details, judgment and disclosures.

 Existing revenue recognition guidance lacks consistency across industries and fails to address certain types of arrangements (such as gross versus net revenue for principal vs. agent consideration).
-This new standard is aimed at improving comparability and eliminating gaps in guidance.
+This new standard aims at improving comparability and eliminating gaps in guidance.

 Depending on an entity’s existing business model and revenue recognition practices, the new standard could have a significant impact on the amount and timing of revenue recognition.
-This, in turn, could impact key performance measures and debt covenant ratios, and ultimately could affect contract negotiations, business activities, and budgets.
+This changes key performance measures and debt covenant ratios and ultimately could affect contract negotiations, business activities and budgets.

-As a result, chief executives and CFOs not only have to reassess the way they run their companies, many may have to implement changes at the middle management and point-of-sale levels as well.
-These situations could have wide-reaching effects on ongoing resource management, business processes and policies, and current IT infrastructure.
+As a result, chief executives and CFOs must reassess the way they run their companies, and many may need changes at the middle management and point-of-sale levels.
+These situations could effect wide-reaching areas related to ongoing resource management, business processes and policies and current IT infrastructure.

-One change that companies may not expect (even if revenue recognized does not change under the new standards) is related to the practice of inventory management for retailers and manufacturers.
+One change that companies may not expect (even if revenue recognized does not change under the new standards) relates to the practice of inventory management for retailers and manufacturers.

-Instead of using one line item within the financial statements to disclose a company’s stockpile of goods, the inventory will have to be broken out into much greater detail to comply with the new standards.
+Instead of using one line item within the financial statements to disclose a company’s stockpile of goods, the companies must break inventory out into much greater detail to comply with the new standards.
 If products sold have associated rights of return, the estimated inventory that companies expect to be returned will have to be disclosed as a separate line item from the regular inventory.

 Disclosures such as this could drastically reshape the company’s financial statements.